Wednesday, December 3, 2025

 Life is an ongoing journey through the wilderness of this broken world to test whether we will continue to choose rebellious independence from God - as Adam and Eve did - or unconditional trust in God - as Christ displayed while on earth.

-Does suffering mean that God has abandoned us?
-Quite the opposite.
-Suffering exists so that we might recognize we are not created to be our own God and return to Him—who is Love itself and the Source of love, life, and all things—and that our struggles are the means by which we grow deep roots into Him.
+Suffering exists so that we might recognize we are not created to be our own God and return to Him—who is Love itself and the Source of love, life, and all things.
+Our struggles are the means by which we grow deep roots into Him.

 He sent Christ as proof of His desire to pour out His love on you.
 He did for you what you can not do - trust God without conditions - and offers to credit you with His righteousness.
 Will you trust Him?